 Our policy is to provide friendly and accurate service to our team of healthcare professionals.
 Our in-house staff of experienced recruiters and office personnel is dedicated to making your experience with Worldwide positive in every aspect.
-Inquiries or questions from you will never be treated as a burden; our staff is required to be responsive, helpful, and cheerful.
+Your inquiries or questions will never be treated as a burden; our staff must be responsive, helpful, and cheerful.

-The Field Staff Handbook answers many of the questions you, as a healthcare professional, may have.
+The Field Staff Handbook answers many of your questions as a healthcare professional.
 It is intended to make your career enjoyable and as worry-free as possible.

-I place high value on quality service being extended on a consistent basis to all Worldwide employees.
-If at any time you feel this is not the case, please call me on my direct line, 716-836-5521.
-This phone is always answered by me.
-I will discuss any concern or answer any question you may have.
+I value quality service being consistently extended to all Worldwide employees.
+If you feel this is not the case, please call me on my direct line, 716-836-5521.
+I always answer this phone.
+I will discuss any concerns or answer any questions you may have.
 You can also contact me toll-free at 866-633-3700, ext.
 101. I am interested in hearing about your experiences with Worldwide, both positive and negative.
 My e-mail address is LBlatz@WoldwideTravelStaffing.com.
 I am looking forward to both working with and hearing from you.